 Specific care should be taken in the design of subjective tests that explore the impact of longer stalling events.
 For example, large confidence intervals may result if some subjects perceive the stalling event as a drop in quality and other subjects attribute the stalling event to a normal service problem.

-10.4 Pre-pilot testing and pilot testing
+11.6 Repetitions

+Repetitions refers to the practice of repeating a stimulus two or more times in the experiment.
+Repetitions must not be used to remove poorly performing subjects, as shown by [b-Janowski].

+Repetitions form an integral aspect of the FOWR protocol (see clause 9.5).
+Repetitions may be used to study subject rating behaviors and learning effects (e.g., how a subject’s ratings change over time).

+11.7 Pre-tests

-When designing and executing research, performing pilot testing is crucial to ensure the experimental design answers the questions posed by the researcher.
-There are three phases to pilot testing.
-A researcher is urged to run pre-pilots, pilots and then to run the actual study.
+When designing and executing research, performing a pre-test is crucial to ensure the experimental design answers the questions posed by the researcher.

+A pre-test is a preliminary evaluation run specifically to (1) test the experimental equipment or software used, and (2) to detect problems with the study design.
+Pre-tests must be performed for each experiment, to account for unexpected changes the hardware, operating system, or software.
+Pre-tests are important to capture issues such as:

+subjects have problems operating the test equipment

+random events disrupt the media playback (e.g., creating additional artifacts)

+audiovisual synchronization errors

+unforeseen interactions between an uncontrolled or heterogenous environment on the test equipment

+appropriate duration of stimuli

+whether the study length is appropriate

+rating task is too complex or too frustrating (e.g., too many stimuli have identical quality)

+biases from the treatments order and/or randomization

+appropriate duration of study breaks

+problems with the distribution of MOSs (e.g., too little variation, bi-modal distribution)

+clarity of instructions

-A pre-pilot is a preliminary evaluation run specifically to test the experimental equipment or software used.
-With a pre-pilot, a researcher can also discover initial issues with treatments setup, order or script.
-A researcher could use his or her peers to perform the pre-pilot.
-The researcher must treat the pre-pilot testing like a real study in order to discover study elements that may need to be changed or tweaked.
+The researcher must treat the pre-test like a real study to discover study elements that may need to be changed or tweaked.
+The pre-test subjects can be peers who are familiar with the research.
+The ratings from the pilot test are examined and the study modified accordingly.
+Ratings from pre-test subjects are then discarded.
+Multiple pre-tests may be needed, particularly if major changes are made in response to the pre-test results.

-The pilot test is one that is run with participants outside the research team who are unfamiliar with the research goals.
-The researcher must treat the pilot study as the main study in order to collect appropriate data.
-Pilots are important to capture any issues with study length, number of tasks performed, treatments order, randomization and study breaks.

-After revising the experimental, the study is now ready to be run.
+After revising the experiment, the study is now ready to be run.

+11.8 Pilot study

+Pilot studies are experiments with fewer subjects, performed to indicate trending or to explore modified protocols.
+An experiment with a limited scope may also be considered a pilot study.
+For example, the four medical professionals in [b-Martini] could be considered a pilot study.

-10.5 Study design
+11.9 Study design

 There are two primary ways in which an experimenter can design a study; between subjects and within subjects.
 Each has its uses that are explained in clauses 10.5.1 and 10.5.2.